Answer:

 In the 4×2 grid sample above, 4:4:4 represents no chroma subsampling used, whereas 4:2:2 has every other pixel duplicated, and 4:2:0 has bottom pixels copying top pixels.

-So, 4:4:4 will have the best image quality, but the highest data rate – while 4:2:0 has the lowest quality picture, but also the smallest bandwidth requirements.
+So, 4:4:4 will have the best image quality, but the highest data rate – while 4:2:0 has the lowest quality picture and bandwidth requirements.

 In the picture below, you can see how it would affect a complete picture.